This indicator looks for divergences, or temporary anomalies between two markets that are usually related.

 Once set on a chart this indicator will analyze the inter-relationships between the markets and find trading opportunities when there is a decoupling.
-These are called intermarket market divergence trades and they are widely used by institutional traders.
+These are called intermarket market divergence trades.

-The indicator has a flexible setup so that it is possible to configure it for any market or any time frame.
-The rest is fully automated.
-The indicator will tell you when to place the trade, on which side, and in which market.
+The indicator has an easy setup so that it is possible to configure it for any market or any time frame.
+It will tell you when to place a spread trade that involves a simultaneous buy and sell.

-As can be seen from the charts below, divergence trades are often highly profitable.
-They are also not as prone to false signals as are more basic technical analysis methods.
+Divergence trades can often be highly profitable.
 See this article to see how the strategy is used in practice.